 Live, attenuated vaccines are weakened microbes that help cause lifelong immunity by eliciting a strong immune response.
 A huge disadvantage of this type of vaccine is that because the virus is live, it can mutate and cause severe reactions in people with a weak immune system.
 Another limitation of this vaccine is that it has to be refrigerated to stay potent.
 Examples for this type include vaccines against chicken pox, measles and mumps.

-Inactivated vaccines are dead microbes and safe than the former type, though these illicit a weaker immune response, and often have to be followed by booster shots.
+Inactivated vaccines are dead microbes and safer than live vaccines, though these elicit a weaker immune response, and often have to be followed by booster shots.
 The DTap and Tdap vaccines are inactivated vaccines.

 Subunit vaccines include only subunits or antigens or epitopes (1 to 20) that can evoke an immune response.
 Example of this type includes vaccine against hepatitis C virus.